Documentation Center Nazi Party Rally Grounds

 The Documentation Center Nazi Party Rallying Grounds (German: Dokumentationszentrum Reichsparteitagsgelände) is a museum in Nuremberg.
 It is in the north wing of the unfinished remains of the Congress Hall of the former Nazi party rallies.
-Its permanent exhibition "Fascination and Terror" is concerned with the causes, connections, and consequences of Nazi Germany.
-Topics that have a direct reference to Nuremberg are especially taken into account.
+From 2001 to 2020, it housed the "Fascination and Terror" exhibition concerning the causes, connections, and consequences of Nazi Germany.
+The center is currently under renovation and houses an interim exhibition.
 Attached to the museum is an education forum.